-8. The Commission shall establish, by means of implementing acts, the classification of the notified national rules in different groups with the aim of facilitating the placing on the market of vehicles, including the compatibility between fixed and mobile equipment.
-Those implementing acts shall build on progress achieved by the Agency in the field of cross acceptance and shall be adopted in accordance with the examination procedure referred to in Article 48(3).

-The Agency shall classify in accordance with the implementing acts referred to in the first subparagraph the national rules which are notified in accordance with this Article.

-9. Draft national rules and national rules in force shall be examined by the Agency in accordance with the procedures laid down in Articles 21 and 22 of Regulation (EU) No .../...
-[Agency Regulation].
+- 8. The Commission shall establish, by means of implementing acts, the classification of the notified national rules in different groups with the aim of facilitating the placing on the market of vehicles, including the compatibility between fixed and mobile equipment.
+Those implementing acts shall build on progress achieved by the Agency in the field of cross acceptance and shall be adopted in accordance with the examination procedure referred to in Article 48(3). - The Agency shall classify in accordance with the implementing acts referred to in the first subparagraph the national rules which are notified in accordance with this Article. - 9.
+Draft national rules and national rules in force shall be examined by the Agency in accordance with the procedures laid down in Articles 21 and 22 of Regulation [xx on the European Union Agency for Railways].
 National rules not notified in accordance with this Article shall not apply for the purposes of this Directive.